 The Diagnostics > Test Port page performs a simple TCP port connection test to check if the firewall can communicate with another host.
 This tests if a host is up and accepting connections on a given port, at least from the perspective of the firewall.

-No data is transmitted to the remote host by this test, it only attempts to open a connection and optionally displays the data sent back from the server.
+No data is transmitted to the remote host by this test.
+The test only attempts to open a connection and optionally displays the data sent back from the server.

 In the default mode the test attempts a simple TCP handshake (SYN, SYN+ACK, ACK), and if the attempt succeeds, it reports the result.

 This test does not function for UDP since there is no way to reliably determine if a UDP port accepts connections in this manner.

 To perform a test:

 Fill in the fields on the page.
 The Hostname and Port fields are required, the rest are optional.

 The following options are available on this page: